LouriNoel/adventofcode-cpp/2023/day1/README.md

 - another regex must be used when searching backwards : `\d|orez|eno|owt|eerht|ruof|evif|xis|neves|thgie|enin`
 - all these new candidates must be added to the map

+1. Find the first possible substring using regex, then map it onto its integer counterpart
+2. Find the last possible substring using regex, iterating backwards, then map it onto its integer counterpart
+3. Compute the calibration with `10 * first + last` (do not care if there is only one digit)
+4. Sum them all

 Overall, I think it would have taken more time to write this solution instead of the "regex lookahead" one.
 Also, having to write `eerht` and the like is error-prone.

+### Implementation n°4 (Optimization 2)

+Doing it myself without regex!

+1. Only iterate once over a line, keeping track of possible matches and their index, and stop when the first possible substring is found.
+Map it onto its integer counterpart.
+2. Do it again but backwards, to find the last possible substring, and map it onto its integer counterpart
+3. Compute the calibration with `10 * first + last` (do not care if there is only one digit)
+4. Sum them all

+I added these functions to the library so they can be used again without having to rewrite them.